Cereal-t/visual-label-cooccurrence-toolkit/README.md

 - Export of co-occurrence matrices and heatmaps
 - Export of ready-to-use edge and node CSV files for Gephi
 - Export of image grids for close reading of top-N label pairs
-- macOS packaged release available; Windows build planned
+- Packaged software available for macOS and Windows